 There are a number of ways of using the fundamental constants to change the dimensions of a quantity.

 1.1 Powers of energy ("energy units")

 For example.
-Any physical quantity can be multiplied by suitable powers of $\hbar$ , c and $k_B$ to produce a quantity with dimensions of energy to some power.
+Any physical quantity (except dimensionless numbers) can be multiplied by suitable powers of \hbar , c and k_B to produce a quantity with dimensions of energy to some power.